wp-slimstat/wp-slimstat/readme.txt

 * One of the 15+ Cool Free SEO Plugins for WordPress - [udesign](http://www.pixeldetail.com/wordpress/free-seo-plugins-for-wordpress/)
 * Thanks you for such an excellent plugin.
 I am using it to kick Jetpack out of all the wordpress installations that I manage for myself and others - [robertwagnervt](http://wordpress.org/support/topic/plugin-wp-slimstat-excellent-but-some-errors-on-activating)
 * I like Slimstat very much and so I decided to use it instead of Piwik - [Joannes](http://wordpress.org/support/topic/plugin-wp-slimstat-slimstat-and-privacy)
-* Read all the [reviews](http://wordpress.org/support/view/plugin-reviews/wp-slimstat) and feel free to post your own
+* Read all the [reviews](http://wordpress.org/support/view/plugin-reviews/wp-slimstat) and feel free to post your own!

 = Requirements =
 * WordPress 3.8+